New method to revisit the gravitational lensing analysis of the Bullet Cluster using radio waves: New method to estimate the reduced shear

+For a more concrete argument, we have to compare our earlier Jacobi map Eq.~(\ref{Aoriginal}), i.e., Eq.~(\ref{Ag}) with the following Jacobi map in Ref.~\cite{Francfort:2021oog}:\footnote{Here, we flip the sign in front of $\gamma_1$ to follow the sign convention of Eq.~(\ref{Aoriginal}) which is from Ref.~\cite{Clowe:2006eq}, where the existence of dark matter is strongly suggested based on the gravitational lensing analysis of the Bullet Cluster.}

-where $D_s$ is a matrix that transforms the angular size into the distance from an observer to the source (i.e., angular diameter distance), and $\psi$ quantifies the non-symmetricity of the Jacobi map.
-Here, the exponential is given at the leading order by
+Unlike our earlier Jacobi map, it is defined by the matrix that relates the observed angle to the position on the Sachs screen at the source.
+Here, $D_s$ is a matrix that transforms the angular size into the distance on the Sachs screen, and $\psi$ quantifies the non-symmetricity of the Jacobi map.
+The exponential in the above equation is given at the leading order by

-If we compare the above formulas with Eq.~(\ref{Ag}) and consider that $\psi$ is negligible in the lowest order, it is easy to see that the magnification factor $(1-\kappa)$ is hidden in $D_s$ in Eq.~(\ref{D}), and $\gamma_1$, $\gamma_2$ should be replaced by $g_1$, $g_2$.
+If we consider the two different definitions of the Jacobi matrix, Eq.~(\ref{Aoriginal}) and Eq.~(\ref{D}), and that $\psi$ is negligible in the lowest order, it is easy to see that the right-hand side of Eq.~(\ref{expgamma}) must be replaced by Eq.~(\ref{Aoriginal}), i.e., Eq.~(\ref{Ag}).
+Then, the magnification factor $(1-\kappa)$ can be combined with $D_s$, which relates the two different size scales, one at the position and another at the Sachs screen, and $\gamma_1$, $\gamma_2$ can be replaced by $g_1$, $g_2$.
 Moreover, the authors of Ref.~\cite{Francfort:2021oog} noted $\gamma=\log(a_+/a_-)/2$, where $a_+$ and $a_-$ are the two eigenvalues of the Jacobi map, Eq.~(\ref{D}).
 Remembering that our Jacobi map is given by Eq.~(\ref{Aoriginal}), we see that $\log(a_+/a_-)/2$ is in fact given by

 where $g=\sqrt{g_1^2+g_2^2}$.
 Thus, we recover again that $\log(a_+/a_-)/2$ is not the shear but the reduced shear.
 The magnification factor $1-\kappa$ cancels out, which is also apparent from Eq.~(\ref{Ag}).